gmarshall142/apps-docker/README.md

 * ports - port forwarding from the host to the container
   * 3000:3000
 * volumes - the source code for the REST application
-  * $APPFACTORY_SOURCE_PATH/services:/usr/src/app - this is the mapping from the host machine directory to the container directory.
-The environment variable _APPFACTORY_SOURCE_PATH_ must be set on the host machine and will contain the subdirectory _/services_.
+  * $GEMAPPS_SOURCE_PATH/services:/usr/src/app - this is the mapping from the host machine directory to the container directory.
+The environment variable _GEMAPPS_SOURCE_PATH_ must be set on the host machine and will contain the subdirectory _/services_.
-  * $APPFACTORY_VOLUME_PATH/postgres/data:/var/lib/postgresql/data - this is the mapping from the host machine directory to the container directory.
-The environment variable _APPFACTORY_VOLUME_PATH_ must be set on the host machine and will contain the subdirectories /logs, /files, and /help.
+  * $GEMAPPS_VOLUME_PATH/postgres/data:/var/lib/postgresql/data - this is the mapping from the host machine directory to the container directory.
+The environment variable _GEMAPPS_VOLUME_PATH_ must be set on the host machine and will contain the subdirectories /logs, /files, and /help.

 ### Web Server